SohamSolankii/Refocus-Website-Clone/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+### Explore the Project

-Currently, two official plugins are available:
+You can view a live version of the Refocus website clone by clicking [here](https://refocus-website-clone.vercel.app/).

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+---

-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This setup is ideal for developers looking for a minimal yet powerful environment to kickstart their React projects with Vite.
+Happy coding! 😊